johnkraczek/n8n-ansible-install/README.md

 * Point the domain you added to `default/vars.yml` to the IP address you added to the `hosts` file.
 [Cloudflare DNS] (https://dash.cloudflare.com/)
   Note: you will need to have cloudflare NOT proxy the domain (Orange Cloud => Grey Cloud).

+## Install the galaxy roles:
+Run `ansible-galaxy install -r requirements.yml` to install the galaxy roles used by the playbook.

 ## Provision the server:

 `ansible-playbook main.yml`